-If you’re ready, let’s learn about game narrative and game design.
+If you’re ready, let’s learn about game narrative and become a true narrative designer.

 To help you along, I’ve provided a Unity project with a few exercises that you can play around with yourself, but it’s not essential that you follow along for yourself.
 I will walk you through each of them and explain what they’re supposed to teach you.
 The project was created in Unity Version 2019.2.19f1, so use that for best compatibility.
 You can download the files here.